bcace/bcace.github.io/tay.md

-# Tay: comparison of space partitioning structures in agent-based simulations
+# Comparison of space partitioning structures in agent-based simulations

 A number of years ago I was working on [Ochre](https://github.com/bcace/ochre), an agent-based modeling and simulation tool.
 At the time I focused mainly on creating immediate connection between modifying the model and observing the response of the running simulation, and I also wanted to create a language in which non-programmers could safely write parallel agent interaction code without fear of data races or race conditions.
 While the simulation speed was acceptable for smaller models of a few hundred to a few thousand agents, at a larger scale it would become slow enough to break the immediacy of the modeling-simulation cycle.